-Having an entirely stress-free work day isn’t exactly common (i.e. it’s basically impossible).
-But with the right tricks up your sleeve, minimizing the stress in your work day doesn’t have to be such a rarity.
+Having an entirely stress-free workday isn’t exactly a realistic expectation (i.e. it’s basically impossible).
+But with the right tricks up your sleeve, minimizing the stress in your workday doesn’t have to be such a rarity, and can be totally within reach.
 Start your weekday with these easy simple tips in mind, and get ready to make stress overload a thing of the past in your 9 to 5.

 If your morning feels super rushed, you’re likely to feel stressed as a result.
 To reduce how much you’re running around in the morning and start your day off on a more relaxed note, try setting your alarm for 30 minutes earlier than you actually need to wake up.
 The earlier-than-usual wake up call may feel like something to increase stress as opposed to minimize, but being able to take your time getting ready will be totally worth it.